 Natural fibres like cotton, linen, or wool may also be subject to pilling but the separated fibres don’t tend to stick like man made fibres do and so are commonly washed away.
 It’s possible that with mixed fabric loads, the bits from natural fibres can stick to the man made fibres such as polyester, acrylic, and nylon.

 The cause of pilling is abrasion.
 The fibres simply get damaged by friction and abrasion through either wear and tear, or whilst being washed.

 Dealing with pilling (or bobbling)

-- Use something sticky like cellotape to remove less entrenched pilling if not covering too wide an area.
-I’ve also heard that some people have had success by brushing with a wet nailbrush.
-Alternatively there are specifically designed lint shavers available
+Bobbling can often be removed by brushing, cutting or picking bobbles from the fabric.
+Try using something sticky like Cellotape or one of those sticky rollers to remove surface pilling.
+I’ve also heard that some people have had success by brushing with a wet nailbrush although I’d be careful with that.
+Alternatively there are specifically designed lint shavers that you can buy.

 Tips to avoid pilling (or bobbling) whilst washing

-- Use a fabric softener in the washer or dryer to lubricate the fibers – although I’m not sure how much this can help because fabric conditioner is not introduced until the very last rinse after the agitation and rubbing during washing has already taken place.
-However, it may help in allowing some of the pilling to come away from the laundered article by stopping it sticking so easily
+Make sur eyou always use a fabric softener in the washer or dryer to lubricate the fibers.
+However, I’m not sure exactly how much this can help because fabric conditioner is not introduced until the very last rinse after the agitation and rubbing during washing has already taken place.
+It may help in allowing some of the pilling to come away from the laundered article by stopping it sticking so easily.

 You can support this free resource by using my affiliates.
 They provide quality, related services and goods.